Modern Slavery and Human Trafficking Act 2016 Statement

 At Integrated Care 24 Limited (IC24) we are committed to ensuring that no modern slavery or human trafficking takes place in any part of our business or our supply chain.
 This statement sets out actions taken by IC24 to understand all potential modern slavery and human trafficking risks and to implement effective systems and controls.
 Section 54 of the Modern Slavery Act 2015 requires all organisations to set out the steps the organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains, and in any part of its own business.

 2. Organisational Structure

-IC24 provides a comprehensive range of urgent primary care services for approximately six million people across the following locations:
+IC24 provides a comprehensive range of urgent primary care services to over 7 million people across the following locations: